drami025/rshell/README.md

 * Some folders do not appear alphabetically when using recursive flag ``-R``
 * Bug with reading comments on chained IO redirection with piping.
 * String redirection ``<<<`` not fully functional as of now.
 Please avoid using this function.
+* Directory path on the command line is formatted like that of Ubuntu operating systems as opposed to others like CentOS.
+This means path in on the same line where commands are inputted, as opposed to above user and host name.